-The May Fort Wayne Dancesport Ballroom Dance is scheduled for Saturday, May 10, 2013, from 7 p.m. to 11 p.m. at IPFW's Walb Student Union Ballroom.
+The August Fort Wayne Dancesport Ballroom Dance is scheduled for Saturday, August 9, 2013, from 7 p.m. to 11 p.m. at IPFW's Walb Student Union Ballroom.
+This month's theme is 50s and 60s.
 Doors open at 7 p.m.
-A group lesson in west coast two-step by professional instructor Mark Bradburn begins at 7:15 p.m.
+A group lesson in east coast swing by professional instructor Dave Couture begins at 7:15 p.m.
 General dancing begins at 8:15 p.m. and runs until 11 p.m.
-DJs Eagle and Pam Lindsey will provide the music.
 Other information, including a map to the venue, is available at the top of our "FWD Events" page.

 The USA Dance District 3 meeting on March 16, in Cincinnati was truly special.
 Fort Wayne Dancesport sort of stole the show, winning both awards presented.